 The Omni Parker House

 Haunted by its first owner and other notable ghostly guests, the Omni Parker House is considered Boston’s most haunted location.
 One room in particular has caused so much trouble, terror, and grief that the hotel was eventually forced to convert it into a storage room, lest they risk another guest suffering from a grisly night’s stay in the cursed room.
 What could possibly drive a hotel to permanently retire an otherwise perfectly good guest room?
-Discover the details on our tour.
+Discover the details on the Boston Ghosts tour.

 This seemingly placid area is the country’s oldest park.
 For a century of its long history, Boston Common was the site of hundreds of hangings.
 Not all of the victims of these executions managed to escape the park, even after death.
 The grim ghosts of the hanging victims are the least of your paranormal concerns in the Common.
 Keep your eyes open and your wits about you whenever you’re at this park… or else.

 Witness the birthplace of the Boston Tea Party protest and the very American Revolution itself at the Old South Meeting House.
 This building is of crucially historic importance, but that’s not the only legacy the meeting house is known for.
 There is a particular specter that sometimes appears.
 It always acts as a harbinger of impending death.
 Or perhaps it’s no messenger of death at all, but instead directly responsible for the string of deaths that have befallen the unlucky ones who’ve encountered it.
 Tread very, very carefully here, and hope you don’t end up seeing this fatal spirit.

 This former hub of Boston’s local government has since become a bustling mixed-use commercial and office property.
 Because of its historical significance being covered up with the new polish of redevelopment, at least one ghost exacts its revenge for this perceived disrespect for history on visitors.
 The Old City Hall may be magnificent looking, but watch where you look inside…